 Hong Seng Curry Rice has been a family business for over 20 years.
 As of today, it continuously stands out among 2nd generation hawker stalls.
 Why?
 Because they serve more than 20 different dishes freshly cooked every day.
-The best part of it all, all their menu is cheap but tastes excellently.
+The best part is that their menu is cheap but tastes excellent.

 Or you may call for Pork Meatballs, Stir-Fried Long Bea, Ikan Billis, and Chye Poh Omelette to fill your stomach.
 It goes along with your main dish without hurting your wallet.